pranav0281999/ReelWorld/README.md

 * ```npm install```
 * ```npm start```

-Note: 'master' branch only contains a incomplete and buggy frontend demo which is also hosted [here](https://pranav0281999.github.io/ReelWorld/), go to 'dev' branch for the main progress.
+Note: Go to 'dev' branch for the main progress.